DNS Privacy for up-to-date instructions.

 options

-): this should force most implementations to switch to TCP (and talk to the local stunnel process):
+force most implementations to switch to TCP (and talk to the local

 [Resolver] [Fake service] [local stunnel] // [Remote recursive] | | | | |--------->| | | Query over UDP |<---------| | | Response over UDP (TC=1) |----------------------->|---------------->| Query over TCP |<-----------------------|<----------------| Response over TCP

-TruncateDNSd is a proof-of-concept implementation of this idea: I'm not sure there is a clean way to do this so it might remain a proof-of-concept.
+TruncateDNSd is a proof-of-concept implementation of this idea: I am not sure there is a clean way to do this so it might remain a proof-of-concept.

 ) or over TLS/TCP (ssl-upstream